vzell/vagrant-multihost-provisioning/README.md

     - ip: 192.168.56.122

 - hostname: ansiblehost     # Ansible controlhost MUST be the last list entry in multihost environments
+  controlhost: true         # AND controlhost MUST be set to `true` for ansible_local provisioning mode
   box: centos/7
   private_networks:
     - ip: 192.168.56.110